thdotnet/azure-docs.pt-br/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Você pode usar um dos modelos de início rápido no GitHub para implantar todos os recursos necessários.
 O modelo implanta as máquinas virtuais, o balanceador de carga, o conjunto de disponibilidade etc. Siga estas etapas para implantar o modelo:

-1. Abra o [modelo multi-SID do ASCS/SCS] [ template-multisid-xscs] ou o [modelo convergido] [ template-converged] no portal do Azure.
+1. Abra o [modelo multi-SID do ASCS/SCS][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   O modelo ASCS/SCS cria apenas as regras de balanceamento de carga para o SAP NetWeaver ASCS/SCS e instâncias ERS (somente Linux), enquanto o modelo convergido também cria as regras de balanceamento de carga para um banco de dados (por exemplo, Microsoft SQL Server ou SAP HANA).
-Se você planeja instalar um sistema baseado no SAP NetWeaver e também quer instalar o banco de dados nos mesmos computadores, use o [modelo convergido][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Defina os seguintes parâmetros
    1. Prefixo de recurso (somente modelo multi-SID do ASCS/SCS)
       Digite o prefixo que você deseja usar.
 O valor é usado como um prefixo para os recursos que serão implantados.